jonbra/MBV-INFx410/transcriptomics_exercise.md

 trim_galore --fastqc -o outfolder --paired R1-file R2-file
 ```

-Run FastQC again on the trimmed files and see the changes
+Download the fastqc reports of the trimmed reads.

 # Exercise 2 - Mapping
 We use TopHat2 to map the trimmed reads to the genome.
-We also include the published gene annotation to obtain gene counts of the original genes and to potentially discover new genes:
+We also include the published gene annotation to obtain gene counts of the original genes and to potentially discover new genes.
+The mapping takes about 4:30 min.
+Run the following commands:

 ```
 module load tophat/2.1.1
-module load bowtie2/2.2.9
+module load bowtie2/2.2.9 # bowtie2 is the actual mapper
-module load samtools/1.3.1
+module load samtools/1.3.1 # needed to process files

 tophat -G /genome_transcriptome/ML2.2.nogene.gff3 -p 8 --library-type fr-firststrand -o mapping /genome_transcriptome/Ml_genome trimmed_R1_file trimmed_R2_file
 ```